 “More than I expected!”

 Pastor Gloria and her husband Pastor Ray Hammond—both medical doctors and ministers—have always sought ways to unite the ministry of the spirit and body.
 They know that talking about death and dying is not an easy conversation to start.
 But not talking about “what matters most” has its consequences.
-Like many clergy, they have witnessed conflict and strife among family members who did not know what kind of care their loved one wanted at the end of life or what arrangements they wanted when they died.
-They saw funerals become a time of grief marred by family dysfunction because people had not had a conversation about their end-of-life wishes with their family and friends.
+Like many clergy, they have witnessed conflict and strife among family members who did not know what kind of care their loved one wanted in the last stages of life or what arrangements they wanted when they died.
+They saw funerals become a time of grief marred by family dysfunction because people had not had a conversation about their care wishes through the end of life with their family and friends.

 Those experiences fueled Pastor Gloria’s passion to help people move past their anxieties about talking about dying and death.
 Pairing her medical knowledge with encouraging values-based conversations, she is guiding her congregants to reflect on the reality of aging, illness, and dying, and to consider what kinds of decisions they might make in the face of these realities.

 Sparking a Church-wide Movement

 In 2015, the Bethel AME congregation partnered with The Conversation Project—an initiative through the Institute for Healthcare Improvement—to help people think about how they want to live through the end of their lives, and to communicate those wishes to their loved ones before a medical crisis arises.
 This collaboration led to the formation of a welcomed new ministry at Bethel.